nyarthot/Library/README.md

 ![](https://img.shields.io/badge/build-passing-gree)

 # Description:
- control and registration of loans of books from a library
+ Control and registration of loans of books from a library